osgirl/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

+= 1.6.1 - 2018-11-16 =
+* New - Added more checks in SC_REST_API Class to prevent unexpected errors, code cleaned.
+The class was changed to static.
+Added new file sc_ajax.php to catch the Ajax call from the JS file.

 = 1.6 - 2018-11-14 =
-* New - Map variables according names convention in the REST API.
+* Add - Map variables according names convention in the REST API.

 = 1.5.1 - 2018-11-13 =
 * Add - The merchant have an option to enable or disable creating logs for the plugin's work.